saikojosh/Ultimail/README.md

   - **"email"** - The prepared email object.

 #### Send with `mailer.sendEmail()`
-If you need to change the provider before sending use this method and pass the `provider` option to `mailer.send()`.
+You can change the provider for this one email by passing the `provider` option to `mailer.send()`.
 See Constructor Options for more information on the provider.
 ```javascript
 mailer.prepare('/path/to/template/directory/', {
   to:   'my-user@email.com'